Bloomin' Brands: Restaurant chains

-Charitable contributions

-In 2001, OS Restaurant Partners and other national restaurants helped to raise $1 million for Dine Out for America for Victims of 9/11.

 Political contributions

 Bloomin' Brands has a political action committee called the Bloomin' Brands, Inc. Political Action Committee which gives overwhelmingly (75-95% of the time) to conservative and Republican and occasionally Democratic candidates, typically those on Congressional committees overseeing its business sector.
 Bloomin' Brands, Inc. Political Action Committee was a PAC during the 2016 election.
-As of the most recent 2018 financial filing from the Federal Election Commission (FEC), the committee raised a total of $334,000 and spent a total of $301,000.
-During the 2017-18 period so far, as of the most recent financial filing from the Federal Election Commission (FEC), the committee contributed to a mix of Democrats and Republican candidates and committees, as well as specific business sector oriented PACS such as the National Restaurant Association (NRA) PAC.
+As of the most recent 2018 financial filing from the Federal Election Commission (FEC), the committee raised $334,000 and spent $301,000.
+During the 2017-18 period, as of the most recent financial filing from the Federal Election Commission (FEC), the committee contributed to a mix of Democrats and Republican candidates and committees, as well as specific business sector oriented PACS such as the National Restaurant Association (NRA) PAC.